 Leadership for the Future

 Nobody can predict what kind of leadership personalities will be needed in the future.
 The next 20 years will see radical advances in nanotechnology, genomics and gene therapy, robotics, artificial intelligence, bioscience, bioengineered agriculture, environmental and energy research, and medicine.
 Will our organizations’ leaders rise to meet the challenges?

 From what I see in the organizations where I consult, we must prepare today’s leaders for an uncertain future.
 For progress to occur in nondestructive ways, we need strong, visionary leaders who can unleash the power of emerging technologies and manage global diversity to benefit the common good.

 But how we’ve chosen leaders over the last 50 years may not serve us well in the coming decades.
-Primarily a manufacturing society, the strong leaders were those who excelled at processes that could be replicated, measured and improved.
+Primarily a manufacturing society, the strong leaders excelled at processes that could be replicated, measured, and improved.
 Operations were key to success, and leaders tended to be obsessive, “by the book,” and conservative.
 They preserved order and maintained company values.

 In contrast, 75% of today’s employees provide services.
 They’re knowledge workers who perform mental tasks instead of assembling product parts.
 Companies need leaders who can engage the workforce, manage people, and inspire collaboration and innovation.